RaphaelPuntel/Maven-Family-Leave-Challenge/README.md

  return minium&" / "&maximum&" / "&averaaa
 ```
-But then I chose to pivot the fact table and use a mask combination with measures for a better visualization of the data in the visual, so I created the separate measures and added them in layers in the matrix visual:
+But then I chose to umpivot the fact table and use a mask combination with measures for a better visualization of the data in the visual, so I created the separate measures and added them in layers in the matrix visual:

 ```dax
 M averaaa = FORMAT(AVERAGEA('dPivotedParentalLeave'[Value]),"##.#")
 ```